baobaollf/ParkBliss/README.md

 - If you don't have Xcode already, download and install it here: https://developer.apple.com/xcode/.
 - An Apple Developer account
 - A machine running macOS.
-- An iPhone running iOS 11 or higher and support NFC. _More info here: https://learn.gototags.com/nfc/software/iphone/compatibility#matrix_
+- An iPhone running iOS 11 or higher and supports NFC. _More info here: https://learn.gototags.com/nfc/software/iphone/compatibility#matrix_

 # To Get Started